-When creating software architecture models as code, it's relatively straightforward to share code and reuse model elements across a number of workspaces.
+When creating software architecture models as code or text, it's relatively straightforward to share the source and reuse model elements across a number of workspaces.
 This isn't possible when using the browser-based workspace editor though, which is why Structurizr supports the ability to link workspaces together.
 In essence, the workspace linking feature allows you to reuse software systems and people from another workspace.
 Please note that workspace linking will not work if you're creating workspaces using one of the code-based client libraries or the Structurizr DSL - see FAQ below.
 In this page we'll use the following terminology:

 - Parent workspace: the workspace that you would like reuse elements from.

 - Child workspace: the workspace that you would like to add elements to.

 The anticipated use case is to create one parent workspace to model the system landscape for an organisation (i.e. people and software systems), and one or more child workspaces to model each separate software system in detail.
 The following workspaces show an example of this: